evcc-io/docs/README.md

 $ npm run build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.
+It should be run before any changes are committed, as it also includes link checking.